The Governing Board

-The Governing Body is the key strategic decision-making body of a school.
+The Governing Board is the key strategic decision-making body of a school.
 It is their role to set the school’s strategic framework and to ensure all statutory duties are met.

-The Governing Body has three core strategic functions:
+The Governing Board has three core strategic functions:

 Ensuring clarity of vision, ethos and strategic direction